 Artificial Transmutation Chemistry

-The radioactive isotopes resulting from the transmutation is known as tracer elements.
+The radioactive isotopes resulting from the transmutation are known as tracer elements.
 Tracer elements are used to study the environmental effects of some pesticides and are also used for medical purposes.
 The excess of phosphorus in plants is traced by calcium phosphate-containing radioactive isotope of phosphorus.

 Therefore, the hazardous effects of nuclear waste can be minimized by replacing the longer-lived actinides with shorter-lived ones.
 Although the resulting products are radioactive, their radioactivity will decay in a short period.